redis/redis-doc/commands/zadd.md

 * The number of elements added to the sorted sets, not including elements already existing for which the score was updated.

+If the `INCR` option is specified, the return value will be @bulk-string-reply:

+* the new score of `member` (a double precision floating point number), represented as string.

 @history

 * `>= 2.4`: Accepts multiple elements.